geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 The procedure must be confirmed on-screen, and deletes the user data for privacy reasons.
 It only needs to be run once.

-Note that on the Nexus S, Nexus S 4G, Motorola Xoom and on Galaxy Nexus, all data on the phone is erased, i.e. both the applications' private data and the shared data that is accessible over USB, including photos and movies.
+Note that on the Nexus S, Nexus S 4G, Motorola Xoom, Galaxy Nexus, and on Nexus 7, all data on the phone is erased, i.e. both the applications' private data and the shared data that is accessible over USB, including photos and movies.
 Be sure to make a backup of any precious files you have before